minprog/programmeren-ik/overviews/4 Python/overview.md

 # Module 4: Python

 In this module, you'll learn about a new programming language called Python.
 You'll find that the concepts in programming are consistent between languages, but the syntax differs ever so slightly.
-Python, being a much higher level programming language than C, will let you do more with less code.
+There are other differences in languages, Python for instance is a high level programming language.
+It's much further away from the 1's and 0's than for instance C is.
+Python as a language is more expressive, that means you'll be able to more with less code.
+Everything is a trade off though, as you won't have the complete control over every tiny detail in your code that C does give you.

 ## Help